The Monroe F. Swilley, Jr. Library Student Research Award

 - What, if any, difficulties did you encounter in doing your research?

-- What did you learn about research from doing the paper or project?
+- What did you learn about research?

 - Please feel free to present any other information that you feel will add to your description of the research process.